 In all service activities - as important elements of the Salem education - students also take on considerable responsibility.
 Together with the pedagogical mentor, the service captain organizes the service's work and helps to integrate all students into an effective group.
-By being a role model and motivating the group's members, the captain places a decisive role
+By being a role model and motivating the group's members, the captain plays a decisive role.

 Members of Parliament or Council

-For the term of one semester (Upper School) or one school Ages (Middle School) eight students are elected to the parliament or council respectively.
+For the term of one semester (Upper School) or one school Age eight (Middle School) students are elected to the parliament or council respectively.
 They take on various topics of responsibility, such as finances, extracurricular activities, environment, etc.

 Service Activity Council Speaker